Frits Holm: Proposal to prevent war

+The above enlistments as privates are for the duration of the war and are enforced in disregard of the individual's age or condition of health, upon which the military medical officers will pass after enlistment.

+The wives, daughters and sisters of the above-mentioned persons shall be conscripted as simple nurses or servants for the duration of the war for service only at the front as near actual hostilities under fire as dressing stations or field hospitals are established.

+Japanese critic Hasegawa Nyozekan introduced a translation of the bill in the magazine "Warera" (我等), describing it as "certainly a good idea."

+Personal life

 On 9 October 1919, Holm married Marguerite MacDonough Green in New York.
 She was the only child of the late Warren L. Green, the president of the American Bank Note Company.

 Holm died 9 March 1930 from pneumonia.

 Orders and decorations

 Holm claimed to have received more than 28 orders and decorations in the period 1902–1920, including: